azsk/AzTS-docs/Control coverage/Feature/DBForPostgreSQL.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to get resource details of a DBForPostgreSQL server:
+- REST API to get resource details of a DBForPostgreSQL server:
 /subscriptions/{subscriptionId}/providers/Microsoft.DBforPostgreSQL/servers?api-version=2017-12-01
 <br />